coreancutie/Demultiplex/Assignment-the-first/Answers.md

    open all 4 files `with open() as f1, open() as f2, open() as f3, open() as f4`

+   initalize 3 variables to count for known, unknown, and hopped records

+   initalize an empty dictionary to count all the times certain barcodes hopped

     - `while true` loop

        - read 4 lines at a time for each of the 4 files at once